dion-ricky/wireless-switch/README.md

 8. [__logout.php__:](https://github.com/dion-ricky/wireless-switch/blob/master/server/logout.php) This is also called session destroyer, whis file when icluded will destroy the session started by `index.php`.
 9. [__404.php__:](https://github.com/dion-ricky/wireless-switch/blob/master/server/404.php) This file will be included if `?page` contains unknown request.
 10. [__script\connection_handler.bat__:](https://github.com/dion-ricky/wireless-switch/blob/master/server/script/connection_handler.bat) This file will send 1 packet to the IP of the device and will return `errorlevel` according to the ping response.
 If 1 packet is received back, it will return `errorlevel` equal to 1, if no packet is received, then the `errorlevel` is set to 0.

+### 2. NodeMCU ESP12e WiFi Development Board
+1. [__relay.ino__:](https://github.com/dion-ricky/wireless-switch/blob/master/sketch/relay.ino) This file is a sketch for the NodeMCU ESP12e Board.
+This sketch configure WiFi SSID to connect to with the given password.
+The led on pin 16 will blink if NodeMCU ESP12e is not connected to the WiFi yet.